Understanding Different Types of Walkers

 The Two-Wheel Walker

 True to its name, the two-wheel walker has wheels on its two front legs that move forward when you apply weight to them.
-They’re ideal for individuals who need some weight bearing support, but not constantly.
+They’re ideal for individuals who need some weight-bearing support but not constantly.
 Slow walkers and anyone with limited mobility can benefit from this type of walker.

 The Three-Wheel Walker